r13doc/UAV_force_strategy_creation/README.md

-Algorithm creation a new transitional corps with implementation AI system as main operator for controling all activity around and analyze it.
+Algorithm creation a new transitional corps with implementation AI system as main operator in military operations, for controling all activity around, analyze it, destroing enemy troops.

 Efficiency UAV as a main corps: